The Literary Cannon is No Longer Accessible

 English classes, from elementary school to middle school, are all about learning the English language.
 We try to speak it.
 We try to write it.

 The other half is spent trying to understand the ways we can then use it.
 This bring us to Shakespeare, the Romantic era, and maybe the Crucible.

 All of these book that we have to read as “standards” is, for a lot of us, the death of literary interest.
-(Now hang on to some of you Shakespeare lovers, give me a moment to make my point)

 Most of the literary focus in school is geared to standardized testing and state testing.
 This kills any insight young minds have around critical thinking.
 It becomes solely about time-performances that aren’t (in reality) a true measurement of intelligence.